-Question for you: how would you prefer to navigate to an unfamiliar location?
+How would you prefer to navigate to an unfamiliar location?

-- a) Using an old-school map from the nearest rest stop
+a) Using an old-school map

-- b) Using printed directions
+b) Using printed directions

-- c) Using a smartphone app like Waze or Google Maps
+c) Using a smartphone app like Waze or Google Maps

-I challenge you to think about your school's navigation in the same way.
-Too often, independent schools think about their site map as just that — a map: it's just a way to help website users get from point a to point b.
+I challenge you to think about your school's website navigation in the same way.
+Too often, schools think about their site map as just that — a map: it's just a way to help website users get from point a to point b.
 But, it can also be used as a strategic marketing tool.

 - Don't use words or terms that are unfamiliar to your website visits.
 School-specific jargon in your navigation can confuse first-time website visitors, lowering page views and engagement.